rowan-m/algo-review-sort/README.md

 "Algorithm, Review, Sort"
 =========================

-Sample code and presentation from PHP Benelux 2013.
-If you watched the talk, please [leave me some feedback](https://joind.in/8454)!
+Sample code and presentation from SunshinePHP 2014.
+If you watched the talk, please [leave me some feedback](https://joind.in/10507)!

+The code is running over on AppEngine at [algo-review-sort.appspot.com](http://algo-review-sort.appspot.com).

-There's also a [PDF export of the presentation](https://github.com/rowan-m/algo-review-sort/raw/master/algo-review-sort.pdf) in case you don't feel like running the code (you should though, it's more fun).
+There's also a [PDF export of the presentation](https://github.com/rowan-m/algo-review-sort/raw/master/algo-review-sort.pdf) from earlier conferences in case you don't feel like running the code (you should though, it's more fun).

 You can also view the export on [Speaker Deck](https://speakerdeck.com/rowan_m/algorithms-sorting-and-searching)